aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/setting-specific-parameters-for-1D-barcodes/_index.md

 gen.Save($"{path}BarHeight80Code128.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-## Filling Control Bars
+## Bar Filling Modes
 For 1D barcodes, ***Aspose.Barcode for .NET*** provides a specific mode to generate barcodes with empty bars instead of filled ones.
-This can be done using the [*FilledBars*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/filledbars) property of class [*BarcodeParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters).
+Such a modification can be done using the [*FilledBars*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/filledbars) property of class [*BarcodeParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters).
 This property is set to *True* by default and is valid only for 1D barcodes.

 |Bar Filling|Filled|Empty|
 |:---:|:---:|:---:|